redhat-et/storage-ransomeware-detector/README.md

 kubectl -n rook-ceph exec -it deploy/rook-ceph-tools -- radosgw-admin script put --infile=/home/rook/ransomware.lua --context=data
 ```

-we can create 2 buckets.
+Now create 2 buckets.
 The 1st would be the regular one and the 2nd would be the one we use for quarantine.
-We would use Rook's [Object Bucket Claim](https://rook.io/docs/rook/v1.9/ceph-object-bucket-claim.html) for that:
+We would use Rook's [Object Bucket Claim](https://rook.io/docs/rook/v1.9/ceph-object-bucket-claim.html)(OBC) for that:

 ```console
 kubectl apply -f obc-with-quarantine.yaml